VoIyboo/Windows-Optimiser-Toolkit-/README.md

 No new advanced logic is being added in this version.
 V3 is strictly UI, structure and branding.

-Advanced features previously planned for V3 have been moved to V4 and beyond.

 V4 Smart Toolkit Upgrade (Planning Stage)

 This version will reintroduce the ambitious features: